 NIAAA produced resources advising on computer-generated artwork and copyright, reproduction of artwork, Aboriginal and Torres Strait Islander dances and issues of cultural and intellectual property.
 The organisation is concerned about the number of non-Aboriginal artists, writers, and performers that have been incorporating Aboriginal and Torres Strait Islander cultural expression into their works.
 In 1999 they released the certificate of authenticity to assist in the protection of Aboriginal cultural and intellectual property.
 The organisation folded in 2002.

-Aboriginal Nations is an animation studio set up in Chippendale in the late 1990s and now based at Moore Park.
+Aboriginal Nations was an animation studio set up in Chippendale in the late 1990s and later based at Moore Park.
 Its core activity has been to produce works of cultural significance via the medium of animated film.
-Aboriginal Nations has trained over 40 Aboriginal and Torres Strait Islander artists in the techniques of traditional and computer assisted animation, many working on a 13 episode series called ‘The Dreaming’.
+Aboriginal Nations trained over 40 Aboriginal and Torres Strait Islander artists in the techniques of traditional and computer assisted animation, many working on a 13 episode series called ‘The Dreaming’.

 Maureen Watson and her son Tiga Bayles laid the foundations for Radio Redfern in 1981, when they started broadcasting for 10 minutes each week on community radio station 2SER 107.3 FM.
 When Radio Skid Row (2RSR 88.9 FM) was allocated a community broadcasting license in 1984, it gave 10 hours of air time weekly to Radio Redfern.
 The station was initially broadcast from the University of Sydney, later moving to a terrace house on Cope Street in Redfern, still under the license of 2RSR.